RobinSchfr/Lightning-control-for-Nanoleaf/README.md

 	- rearrange the order of the colors
 - create 10 color shades based on one color with one click
 - set a secondary color for a color palette
+- Device settings will be saved in `settings.json`

 ## Setup guide
 ### I. Installation